Koxel/Koxel-AssetBundle-Creator/README.md

-# Koxel-AssetPack-Creator
+# Koxel-AssetBundle-Creator
-Unity project to create AssetPacks for mods.
+Unity project to create AssetBundle for mods.

 ## How to use
 0. Open this project with Unity, I last used 2017.3 but use any version on your own risk (advised is to at least use 5.6 or higher)